Girardi & Keese

 Girardi & Keese or Girardi Keese was a Los Angeles law firm headquartered on Wilshire Boulevard.
 It was founded in 1965 by lawyers Thomas Girardi and Robert Keese.
 It was known for representing plaintiffs against major corporations, including Merck, Boeing and Pacific Gas & Electric.
-Chapter 7 Bankruptcy petitions were filed by creditors against the firm in December 2020 and it was defunct by January 2021.
+Chapter 7 Bankruptcy claims were filed by creditors against the firm in December 2020 and it was defunct by January 2021.

 Girardi and Christopher Kamon, the firm's accountant, were indicted in Los Angeles in 2023 by a federal grand jury for allegedly embezzling more than $15 million from several of the firm's legal clients.
 Girardi, Kamon and attorney David Lira are also facing disbarment trials and federal wire fraud charges in Chicago.

 Prominent cases

 Pacific Gas & Electric

 One of the firm's best known cases was against Pacific Gas & Electric (PG&E).
 Residents of the Mojave Desert community of Hinkley, California, blamed incidents of cancer and other diseases on contaminated water leaked from a gas pumping station owned and operated by PG&E. In 1996 the utility company agreed to settle for $333 million, the largest ever paid in a direct-action lawsuit at the time.
 The case was the inspiration for the film Erin Brockovich (2000) starring Julia Roberts.
 Girardi was thanked in the credits and served as an adviser on the film.

 In 2019, PG&E counter-sued the Law Finance Group, which sued Girardi for funds that he borrowed on behalf of clients.
 The litigation funder's lawyer said the loan agreement states the loan was to Girardi and his firm.